-Interest in child criminals peaked in London during the eighteenth and nineteenth centuries and spawned changes in legal and state policy which altered the fates of young offenders.
-This page explains the background to the new preoccupation with juvenile crime, outlines how they were punished, and explains how the topic can be researched using the resources provided on the Digital Panopticon website.
+Interest in child criminals peaked in London during the eighteenth and nineteenth centuries; a period that spawned changes in legislative policies and legal approaches, and which altered the fates of young offenders.
+This page explains the background to a burgeoning preoccupation with juvenile crime in Britain at this time (and since).
+It outlines how children were punished, and explains how the topic can be researched using the resources provided on the Digital Panopticon website.

 Though concerns over juvenile crime were recurrent since at least the sixteenth century (Pearson, 1983), it was the publication of the 1816 "Report of the Committee for Investigating the Causes of the Alarming Increase of Juvenile Delinquency in the Metropolis" that renewed public interest in London’s young offenders.
 The Committee’s findings, reportedly based upon interviews with 190 boys incarcerated in Newgate gaol, stated that, "There are some thousands of boys under seventeen years of age in the metropolis, who are daily engaged in the commission of crime".
 The boys were reported to "associate with professed thieves of mature age, and with girls, who subsist by prostitution" and that "such characters frequent houses of the most infamous description, where they divide their plunder, and give loose to every vicious propensity" (1816: 9-10).
 The main causes of youth crime were viewed to be the "want of education", the "want of suitable employment", "the violation of the Sabbath" and "the improper conduct of parents (Committee for Investigating the Causes of the Alarming Increase of Juvenile Delinquency in the Metropolis, 1816).